T-racey/My100DaysofCode/log.md

 I finished my day progressing with MIMO I reviewed Javascript basics and am now working through HTML Intermediate.
 I am finding this constant review of the basics helpful and I am enjoying the MIMO lessons.

 ![Alt text](Images/nb.jpg)

+&nbsp;
+### Day 35: April 4th 2023
+**Today's Progress:**

+Today was testing!
+Literally - we arranged, acted and asserted in the Node JS environment.
+We learnt about the different types of testing (Unit, Integration, UI).
+We used Jest and had a go at writing our own tests.
+We had to work out what function was needed to make the test pass.
+We then had to try and make the tests fail.

+I was stuck for absolutely ages and a colleague suggested reinstalling Jest.
+I did this and it worked!
+I was so pleased with the gree passes.

+Internet troubles today made for a challenging day with zoom.
+I am looking forward to getting back to normal tomorrow.